innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_03.md

 *Record your observations here.*
 <!-- #endregion -->

 When the second program is run, the robot approaches the selenium deposit, then turns away then approaches it again.
-When I ran the programme, it started to "thrash" the robot didn't seem to know whether to turn left or right.
+When I ran the program, it started to "thrash" the robot didn't seem to know whether to turn left or right.
 (You may even have started to feel sorry for it...)

-What happens if you add some sensor noise using the slider as the programme is running?
+What happens if you add some sensor noise using the slider as the program is running?
 Does the addition of some some uncertainty in the sensor values help the robot make progress at all?

 ## Summary

 Simple programmes can often lead to complex emergent behaviours.
 Whilst the control behaviours themselves may be simple the way they interact with the environment, which may itself be complex, can lead to a wide range of behaviours that you might never think to predict.

-In the example programme in this notebook, you saw how two simple rules — one for turning towards the selenium, another, "higher priority" rule for turning the other way if you get too close — can also interact to create a complex behaviour from two simple sensor inputs.
+In the example program in this notebook, you saw how two simple rules — one for turning towards the selenium, another, "higher priority" rule for turning the other way if you get too close — can also interact to create a complex behaviour from two simple sensor inputs.